Khmer Empire: Reign of Jayavarman II

-According to Sdok Kok Thom inscription, circa 781 Indrapura was the first capital of Jayavarman II, located in Banteay Prey Nokor, near today's Kampong Cham.
-After he eventually returned to his home, the former kingdom of Chenla, he quickly built up his influence, conquered a series of competing kings, and in 790 became king of a kingdom called Kambuja by the Khmer.
+According to an inscription in the Sdok Kok Thom temple, around 781 the Khmer prince Jayavarman II established Indrapura as the capital of his domain.
+It was located in Banteay Prey Nokor, near today's Kampong Cham.
+After returning to his home in the former kingdom of Chenla, he quickly built up his influence and defeated a series of competing kings.
+In 790 he became king of an empire called Kambuja by the Khmer.
 He then moved his court northwest to Mahendraparvata, far inland north from the great lake of Tonlé Sap.